ebarbeito/learning-notes/courses/advanced-design-patterns-design-principles-linkedin.md

 * The principle encourages to program against abstractions, thinking in the intentions before going for the concrete implementation
 * It allows to better exploit polymorphism by programming to super types
   * Super types seen as free classes from knowledge of concrete types
-* Drives the code for caring about extensibility and maintanability, instead of just getting the more direct solution coupled to concrete implementations
+* Drives the code for caring about extensibility and maintainability, instead of just getting the more direct solution coupled to concrete implementations

 ## Single Responsibility Principle